 About Kingfisher Psychology

-At Kingfisher Psychology, we provide neuroaffirmative therapy, supervision and teaching.
-We specialise in working with the neurodivergent community, with a special interest in autism and Learning Disabilities.
-Our passion is supporting people to understand autism and how this relates to mental health, whether working therapeutically with individuals, supervising other professionals, or through teaching and training.
+At Kingfisher Psychology, we offer neuro‑affirming therapy, supervision, and teaching.
+We specialise in supporting neurodivergent people, with particular experience in autism and learning disabilities.
+We are passionate about helping people understand autism and how it links to mental health, whether we are working directly with individuals, supervising other professionals, or delivering training.

-We work hard to provide a safe base where people are able to share their experiences without judgement, and to be listened to with respect.
-We know how much energy it takes to mask all the time, and we hope to create spaces where people feel safe to be themself, just as they are.
+We aim to create a safe and welcoming space where people can share their experiences without judgement and feel listened to with respect.
+We understand how tiring it can be to mask, and we want to offer places where people feel comfortable being themselves.

-The aim of Kingfisher Psychology was to create a bespoke service which meets the needs of individuals and families, with a special focus on autism.
-We help people to make sense of their experiences and to think about how to improve their quality of life, and to feel connected with what is important and meaningful to them.
+Our goal is to offer a personalised service that meets the needs of individuals and families, with a strong focus on autism.
+We support people to understand their experiences, think about what improves their quality of life, and reconnect with what feels important and meaningful to them.

 Michelle has worked with children and families for many years, mainly supporting autistic people or those with learning disabilities.